-Explore bustling Saigon with its heady mix of local culture and colonial influences.
-You'll pass by the Notre Dame Cathedral, the Central Post Office, the Reunification Palace and the chilling War Remnants Museum.
-Later wander around Chinatown and visit the Thien Hau Pagoda.
+Cathedral, visit the Central Post Office before strolling along Dong Khoi street to Saigon Opera House.
+Then visit the Reunification Palace and the chilling War Remnants Museum.
 You will spend approximately 4 to 5 hours on foot today sightseeing.

-Please note: The Notre Dame Cathedral will be under renovation until 2023.
+Please note: The Notre Dame Cathedral will be under onging renovations until 2023, starting in July 2017.
 During this time, we are unable to enter the Cathedral; however, we can view it from the outside.